 The sinking of the transport ship Marquette in the Aegean Sea in late 1915 added to the grief of a nation still reeling from the heavy losses at Gallipoli.
 Among the fatalities were 32 New Zealanders, including 10 nurses – making 23 October the deadliest day in the history of this country’s military nursing.

-The Marquette had been built as a cargo ship in 1898 under another name but had been converted into a troop transport during the war.
+The Marquette was built as a cargo ship in 1898 under another name and converted into a troop transport during the war.
 It was not, as some allege, a hospital ship.
 Instead, it was a grey-painted transport, and as such was fair game for the German submarine U-35.
-Of the 741 people crowded on board, 167 were lost, including ten members of the New Zealand Army Nursing Service, 19 male Medical Corps staff (part of the New Zealand No. 1 Stationary Hospital) and three New Zealand soldiers.
+Of the 741 people crowded on board, 167 were lost, including 10 members of the New Zealand Army Nursing Service, 19 male Medical Corps staff (part of the New Zealand No. 1 Stationary Hospital) and three New Zealand soldiers.

 The Marquette sank as if she had been a tiny cockle shell, and so quietly.
 There was no explosion …